EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 .. image:: img/yak-assembly-5-w500.png

 Now place the small black jumper onto the "BOOT" pins as shown above.
-This is needed to be able to mount the emmC flash to the host system.
+This is needed to be able to make the emmC flash accessible to the host system.

 Flashing the Yak Board
 ======================